animeshon/docs/docs/graphql/roadmap.md

 :::info

-With the term **federation** we mean the incapsulation of each service's functionality in a single *gateway* which will expose all the resources through single GraphQL interface, hiding a lot of bolerplate logic from the user/developer.
+The GraphQL Federation will allow developers to access all functionalities of different services directly through a single *GraphQL* gateway.
+In a federated environment it is possible to access information from Detabesu directly from the search results without having to deal with two separate queries.

 :::